Skip to main content

 You have decided to decorate your magic wand with bands of different colored tape.
 You have 10 different colors to choose from, and you will use five of them to create five different stripes of color.
 How many different wand designs are possible?

-The Product Principle gives us a way to count the number of outcomes when each outcome is made by combining smaller pieces.
+The product principle gives us a way to count the number of outcomes when each outcome is made by combining smaller pieces.
 A typical example of this is to count the number of three-letter “words”; each outcome (word) we count is made up of a combination of three smaller pieces (letters).
 Since there are 26 choices for each smaller piece, there are \(26\cdot 26\cdot 26 = 26^3\) possible outcomes.

 The product principle does not require that each piece that is being combined be chosen from a set of the same size.
 We will use this observation to create a standard way to count outcomes when the pieces are chosen from a fixed set, but without allowing for any piece to be used more than once.
 For example, we can ask how many 3-letter words there are that contain distinct letters.